js-girls/workshop/docs/level1/01-draw-first-element-from-response.md

 ### What this code do?

-This code is pretty dense, it's possibile to explain it by using the following analogy:
+This code is pretty dense; it is possible to explain it by using the following analogy:

 _Fetch the box specified in the address, then open it, then take the first thing and draw it_